shagunattri/enp/node-jwt/node-express-jwt-auth/note.md

 ### Mongoose Hooks

-Hashing user passwords using bcrypt and mongoose hooks.
+Hashing user passwords using bcrypt and pre save mongoose hooks.

 Mongoose hook is a special fn which fires after a certain mogoose event happens.